Oneo64/WoW-Style-Translator/README.md

 # WoW-Style-Translator
- Translator in the style of WoW (see description)
- All languages under the categories "Aldpor" and "Fantasy In Space" are copyrighted and trademarked by me.
-Everything else I don't care.
+ Translator using the same method of WoW (see description) All code or whatever you are able to get here is completely free I don't care if you copy it just don't sell it by itself.